• Home

 1. Fuel Economy

-The biggest single variable cost is fuel consumption.
 Remember that bigger displacement and higher horsepower will cost more every single time, no exceptions.

 1. Tare Weight

-Smaller truck engines weigh less.
 If you are in a sector that requires minimal tare weight then weight becomes a very important factor in the engine and truck brand you need to buy.

 1. Extended Warranty

-This can be a heart stopping expense.
 The extended warranty cost should be factored into your truck purchase cost.

-Most warranties cover after treatment as well as engine.
-Read the fine print.
-Be absolutely sure you understand the limitations of the warranty you are purchasing.
-Be sure you understand your responsibilities as the owner, in order that the warranty is valid, if you ever need it.
+• Be sure you understand your responsibilities as the owner, in order that the warranty is valid, if you ever need it.

-Your extended warranty is basically insurance.
-You are betting the engine won’t last.
-The manufacturer is betting it will.
 Sometimes if there is warranty remaining on the engine, it can add to the resale or trade value in the future.

 TIP — Choose your truck manufacturer first.
 Most manufacturers offer Cummins as well as their own brand of engines.